oracle-livelabs/oci/oci-api-management/intro/intro.md

 # Introduction

-Estimated time: 120 minutes
+Estimated time: 60 minutes

-### Goal: Create an API Portal with APIs from OCI API Gateway, Oracle Integration or Cloud Native
+### Goal: Create an API Management Portal

-With the following features:
+In this lab, we will install (import) an existing APEX application.
+It is a API Management Portal with the following capabilities:
-- API Origin.
-The Portal will shows APIs from:
+- API Origin: The Portal will shows APIs from:
     - OCI API Gateway
     - Oracle Integration
     - Cloud Native applications using Virtual Machines, Kubernetes, ...